Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Recent Performances

-- In last week's matchup with the Browns, Roethlisberger completed 52.2% of his passes for 123 yards, while throwing one touchdown with one interception.
+- Last week against the Browns, Roethlisberger went 24-for-46 (52.2 percent) for 123 yards, while throwing one touchdown and one interception.

-- Roethlisberger has 430 passing yards (143.3 ypg), completing 59.4% of his passes and tossing two touchdown passes and two interceptions over his last three games.
+- Over his last three games, Roethlisberger has put up 430 passing yards (143.3 per game) while completing 63 of 106 passes (59.4% completion percentage), with two touchdowns and two interceptions.

-- He's also carried the ball four times for -1 yards and one touchdown, averaging -0.3 yards per game.
+- He's also figured in the ground game, with -1 rushing yards (-0.3 ypg) on four carries with one rushing touchdown.

 Roethlisberger's Pittsburgh Teammates